PerezChris99/HealthCare-Data-Visualization/README.md

-# Full-Stack Smart Healthcare Data Visualization Web App
+# Full-Stack Smart Healthcare Data Visualization

 ## Overview
 This project is a full-stack web application designed for visualizing patient health data.
 It utilizes Flask for the backend and Vanilla JavaScript for the frontend, providing a user-friendly interface for both doctors and patients.